mahoney1/docs/commercial-paper-tutorial.md

 ## Conclusion

 Nice job - you're done.
-You learned how to deploy a simple, yet substantial Commercial Paper smart contract sample using the IBM Blockchain Platform VSCode extension and seen its abilities to create, package, install, instantiate a smart contract developed using Hyperledger Fabric's newest programming model( clearly, the IBM Blockchain Platform VSCode extension provides a lot more (such as the develop/debug/test lifecycle of a developer) beyond the scope of this particular tutorial).
+You learned how to deploy a simple, yet substantial Commercial Paper smart contract sample using the IBM Blockchain Platform VSCode extension and seen its abilities to create, package, install, instantiate a smart contract developed using Hyperledger Fabric's newest programming model (clearly, the extension provides a lot more (such as the develop/debug/test lifecycle of a developer) beyond the scope of this particular tutorial).
 You've interacted as employees of two different organizations, using simple client applications and wallets containing identities (provided by their respective organisations) to carry out the transactions.

-The next tutorial will concentrate on another application perspective: querying the ledger, such as getting the history of transactions for a particular asset, like this Commercial paper lifecycle you've just created - in 'real life' they would use real identities, but we are using sample certificates from the crypto materials provided with the `basic-network` Fabric sample for now.
-This means adding query functionality to the smart contract, and, once again, running queries and getting results back to the respective application clients.
+The next tutorial will concentrate on another application perspective: querying the ledger, such as getting the history of transactions for a particular asset.
+Questions like: what was the 'paper' trail (get it?) ; who performed the transactions (the identities involved) ; exactly when did they take place?
+This means adding query functionality to the smart contract, as well as some 'getters' to get us the right information from the historical transactions.
+These results are sent back to the respective application clients.

-In the meantime, why not try creating your own small 'starter' smart contract using the IBP VSCode extension, by visting Horea's excellent tutorial https://developer.ibm.com/tutorials/ibm-blockchain-platform-vscode-smart-contract/
+Have you tried the 'starter' IBM Blockchain VSCode Extension tutorial yet?
+Why not try creating your own small 'starter' smart contract, by visiting Horea's excellent tutorial https://developer.ibm.com/tutorials/ibm-blockchain-platform-vscode-smart-contract/

-Thank you for completing this!
+Meanwhile, thank you for completing this - when you're ready, you can try the next tutorial on adding Queries to Commercial Paper smart contract !